Sango language: Syllable structure

 Syllable structure is generally CV.
 Consecutive vowels are rare but do occur.
 Consonants may be palatalized or labialized, orthographically Ci and Cu, respectively.

 Words are generally monosyllabic or bisyllabic but less commonly are trisyllabic.
 Four-syllable words are created via reduplication and compounding, and may also be written as two words (kêtêkêtê or kêtê kêtê 'tiny bit', walikundû or wa likundû 'sorcerer').

 Tone

 Sango is a tonal language.
 The language has three basic tones (high, mid, and low), with contour tones also occurring, generally in French loanwords.
 Tones have a low functional load, but minimal pairs exist: dü 'give birth' versus dû 'hole'.

 Monosyllabic loan words from French usually have the tone pattern high-low falling (bâan 'bench' from French banc).
 In multisyllabic words all syllables carry low tone except the final syllable, which is lengthened and takes a descending tone.
 The final tone is generally mid-low falling for nouns (ananäa 'pineapple' from French ananas) and high-low falling for verbs (aretêe 'to stop' from French arrêter).

-In isolation, tones have ideolectal variation, and they may also be affected by the mother language of non-native speakers.
+In isolation, tones have idiolectal variation, and they may also be affected by the mother languages of non-native speakers.